pyinstaller/pyinstaller/doc/source/Manual.rst

 platform-specific module.
 So analyzing ``os.py`` will produce a set of warnings like::

-      W: no module named dos (conditional import by os)
+      WARNING: no module named dos (conditional import by os)
-      W: no module named ce (conditional import by os)
+      WARNING: no module named ce (conditional import by os)
-      W: no module named os2 (conditional import by os)
+      WARNING: no module named os2 (conditional import by os)

 Note that the analysis has detected that the import is within a conditional